yiyi-z/Demo-Project-MessageQueues/README.md

 The project repository that contains codes for Message Queues is set private for the copyright concerns (most parts are implemented by my professors).

+You can email me if you're interested in the code!

 I worked with Tao Zhang on this project :)

 ## Documentations